 - Asbestos Hazard Emergency Response Act

 - Safe Drinking Water Act

 What Happens Once You File Your Complaint?

 Regardless of how you file your whistleblower complaint, you'll need to submit it alongside your contact information.
 This way, an OSHA representative can reach out to you about the investigation.
-If you so wish, you can have the representative reach out to your Los Angeles workplace lawyer instead of you.
-Either way, there will be an initial interview after you submit the complaint.
-If you submit the complaint in person, it's likely the interview may happen within minutes of the complaint submission.The Initial Interview
+There will be an initial interview after you submit the complaint.
+If you submit it in person, it's likely the interview may happen within minutes of the complaint submission.The Initial Interview

 If your complaint is deemed valid, your case will be assigned to an OSHA investigator.
 This person is responsible for gathering evidence regarding your claim and the situation that went down.
 Their first step will be to notify both you and the respondent of the complaint that there is an open investigation.

-It's a good idea to talk with your whistleblower legal representation Los Angeles about the type of evidence that you should hang onto.
+It's a good idea to talk about the type of evidence that you should hang onto with your lawyer.
 This may be documentation like contracts, text messages, and emails This information can be submitted to the investigator to help your case.
 During this time, the company is authorized to write a formal letter of defense for the allegations against them.Settling / Conclusion

 At any point throughout the investigation, you may reach a settlement with the company.
 If you don't settle, OSHA will make a conclusion to both parties regarding the complaint.
 It may be that the company must pay back wages to the employee or must promote them back into their original position.
 You should always enlist the help of an experienced lawyer before making a decision, as they have your best interests in mind.